 Pack up personal items such as family photos, trophies, and other memorabilia.
 You want potential buyers to imagine themselves living in the space, which can be difficult if your personal items are on display.
 Additionally, consider removing any excess furniture or items that may make the space feel cramped or cluttered.
 By streamlining your belongings, you'll create a more inviting and spacious atmosphere that potential buyers will find more appealing.

 5. Stage Your Home

 Staging your home can help potential buyers visualize themselves living in the space.
-Start by removing any personal items such as family photos and decor.
-This will allow buyers to envision their own furniture in the space.
-Next, rearrange furniture to create an open and inviting space, a real estate agent will often guide you in this process.
-Consider adding some decorative items like throw pillows and area rugs to add warmth and character to your home.
-A well-staged home will help potential buyers see the full potential of the space and increase their interest in the property.
+Start by removing any personal items, such as family photos and decor, if you haven't already.
+This will help buyers to envision themselves living in the house.
+Next, rearrange your furniture to create an open and inviting space.
+A real estate agent will often guide you through this process.
+Consider adding decorative items like throw pillows and area rugs to add warmth and character to your home.
+A well-staged home will help potential buyers see its full potential and increase their interest in the property.

 One Week Before

 6. Deep Clean Your Home